jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-16-first-experience-with-chef.md

   Successfully installed the "apache2" cookbook!
 {% endhighlight %}

-Obviously this is a simple example, but it doesn't seem too ridiculous to suggest building a library of scripts where you could completely automate the process of setting up and using chef.
+Obviously this is a simple example, but it doesn't seem too ridiculous to suggest building a library of scripts where you could completely automate the process of setting up and using Chef.
-As I continue to explore Chef, I will explore other opportunites like this, in order to make my Chef experience more pleasureable.
+As I continue to learn and use it, I will explore other opportunites like this, in order to make my Chef experience more pleasureable.